wesleyzilva/BR_eletric_engineer/README.md

 We are a group of 3 to 5 engineers working together to discuss the best strategy for your project.

+Our suggested workflow is simple and objective: send us your plant, we evaluate the project value, and we deliver the project in record time with no bureaucracy.

 ## Benchmarking de Mercado

 ### Empresa analisada